Ghost-ify/Namite/README.md

 🔴 Red → 🔵 Blue → 🟢 Green → 🟣 Purple → 🟠 Orange → 🟡 Yellow → 🌸 Pink → 🟤 Almond

-The bot implements the exact same algorithm used by Roblox, which calculates a unique value for each username based on character positions and string length.
-This ensures that the predicted colors match what users will see in-game.
+The bot implements the exact same algorithm used by Roblox, directly ported from the [official Roblox Core-Scripts code](https://github.com/Roblox/Core-Scripts/blob/master/CoreScriptsRoot/Modules/Chat.lua).
+This ensures that the predicted colors precisely match what users will see in-game.

 For example, "ROBLOX" has an Orange chat color.
 The algorithm considers factors like character position, odd/even string length, and character values to determine the final color.